pinout-xyz/Pinout.xyz/src/en/index.md

 ##What do these numbers mean, anyway?

-* BCM - Broadcom pin number, commonly called "GPIO", these are the ones you probably want to use with RPi.GPIO
+* BCM - Broadcom pin number, commonly called "GPIO", these are the ones you probably want to use with RPi.GPIO and GPIO Zero
 * WiringPi - Wiring Pi pin number, for Gordon's Wiring Pi library
 * Physical - Number corresponding to the pins physical location on the header